KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 3 - Page tables/intro_e_paging_hardware.md

 Page tables are the most popular mechanism through which the operating system provides each process with its own __private address space and memory__.
-Page tables determine what memory ad dresses mean, and what parts of physical memory can be accessed.
+Page tables determine what memory addresses mean, and what parts of physical memory can be accessed.
 They allow xv6 to isolate different process’s address spaces and to multiplex them onto a single physical memory.

-Page ta bles are a popular design because they provide a level of indirection that allow operating systems to perform many __tricks__.
+Page tables are a popular design because they provide a level of indirection that allow operating systems to perform many __tricks__.
 Xv6 performs a few tricks: mapping the same memory (a trampoline page) in several address spaces, and guarding kernel and user stacks with an unmapped page.

 ### Paging hardware
 As a reminder, RISC-V instructions (both user and kernel) manipulate virtual addresses.
 The machine’s RAM, or physical memory, is indexed with physical addresses.
 The RISC-V page table hardware connects these two kinds of addresses, by mapping each virtual address to a physical address.